yesquines/terraform-aws/README.md

 # Terraform AWS

-Repository to present a project created using Terraform with the goal to automate resource creation using the AWS platform
+Repository to present a project created using Terraform with the goal of automating resource creation using the AWS platform

 * **Dependencies**
   - Terraform v0.14.3
   - AWS Service Account (at the least EC2 and IAM Permissions)

-* **How Authenticate on AWS Provider**
+* **How to Authenticate on AWS Provider**
   -  1st Option: Export environment variable:

      ```bash